 Nurturing Birth has been providing doula training courses in the UK and beyond since 2004, starting the journeys and supporting the development of over 3000 doulas.
-Since the start of 2014 Nurturing Birth has been owned and run by Sophie Brigstocke, an experienced birth and postnatal doula, who has been facilitating the doula courses for almost a decade.
+Since the start of 2014 Nurturing Birth has been owned and run by Sophie Brigstocke, an experienced birth and postnatal doula, who has been facilitating the doula courses for over a decade.
 Sophie is supported by an incredible team of doulas, mentors and professionals in the pregnancy, birth and parenting worlds.

 Director and Course Facilitator

 Sophie is a Birth and Postnatal Doula, Breastfeeding Network Supporter, Baby Massage Teacher and Shift Method Facilitator.
 She was awarded “Doula of the Year” at MaMa Conference, 2017.